You may be a victim of the 809 area code scam.

 Contact the carrier with whom the charge originated, whose name and toll-free telephone number should be printed on the same bill page as the charge in question.
 Often, the problem can be resolved with a single phone call.

-If the carrier with whom the charge originated does not agree to resolve the problem, contact us.
-Time Warner Cable will work with you and the carrier to help remove fraudulent charges from the phone bill.
-You should also file a complaint online with the Federal Communications Commission at www.fcc.gov about phone scams.
+If, however, the carrier with whom the charge originated does not agree to resolve the problem, contact us.
+We will work with you and the carrier to help remove fraudulent charges from the phone bill.
+You should also file a complaint online with the Federal Communications Commission at fcc.gov.